pylasandeep52/Automatic_speech_recognition/README.md

 This project illustrates how to build an end-to-end ASR system using NVIDIA NeMo.
 It combines powerful models—QuartzNet, FastPitch, and HiFi-GAN—to transcribe audio and synthesize natural speech.
 With clear visualizations and modular components, this project is a strong foundation for advanced speech-based applications like voice assistants, chatbots, and AI narrators.

-Feel free to extend, tweak, or integrate this into larger AI systems!

 ---